+Benefit Description You pay

+Clinical trials (cont.)
+High Option

+An approved clinical trial is limited to a trial that is: Covered as any other similar

+1. Approved by one of the following: service or supply

+a. one of the National Institutes of Health;

+b. the U.S. Food and Drug Administration, in the form of an investigational new

+drug

+application;

-Benefit Description You pay Clinical trials (cont.)
-High Option a. one of the National Institutes of Health; b. the U.S. Food and Drug Administration, in the form of an investigational new drug application; Covered as any other similar service or supply c. the United States Department of Defense; d. the United States Veterans' Administration; or e.
-Involves a drug that is exempt under federal regulations from a new drug application.
+c. the United States Department of Defense;

+d. the United States Veterans' Administration; or

+e.
+Involves a drug that is exempt under federal regulations from a new drug

+application.